We caught up with Andy Puddicombe the founder of ‘Headspace’ to find out more about this revolutionary meditation practice app Headspace.

 8. What three morning rituals do you always follow?

 I wouldn’t say I have a ritual as such, and with a little baby, the routine I once had does get shifted around a bit, but I will always meditate every morning and wherever possible I try and get a surf in.

 9. What’s next for you and for Headspace?

 We are about to launch a new book and we have a variety of new content going onto the app very soon – watch this space!

-Download the Headspace app from www.headspace.com
+Download the Headspace app and improve your meditation practice: www.headspace.com